Gruesome Scene At Brooklyn Funeral Home Sees Dozens Of COVID-19 Victims Stored In Unrefrigerated Trucks

 — AJ+ (@ajplus) April 30, 2020

-Meanwhile, neighbors have slammed the behavior of the funeral home.
+Neighbors have slammed the behavior of the funeral home.

 “They were unloading bodies.
 They had bodies all over the floor inside the funeral home.
 They came out one by one, blood dripping.
 And those guys that was working, they’re eating with nothing in their hands.
 No masks, no gloves, nothing,” one man described.